MalekHassan/reading-notes/Code401-AdvancedSoftwareDevelopment/read03.md

 * **Continuous Integration (CI)** - A coding philosophy and set of practices that drive development teams to implement small changes as a mechanism to integrate and validate changes.
 * **Unit Test** - Software testing method where individual units of source doe are tested to determine whether they are fit for use.

+## SQL vs NoSQL

+* SQL databases have predefined schema whereas NoSQL databases have dynamic schema for unstructured data.

+* SQL databases are vertically scalable whereas the NoSQL databases are horizontally scalable.
+SQL databases are scaled by increasing the horse-power of the hardware.
+NoSQL databases are scaled by increasing the databases servers in the pool of resources to reduce the load.

+* SQL databases are primarily called as Relational Databases (RDBMS); whereas NoSQL database are primarily called as non-relational or distributed database.

+**Example for NoSQL**
+* MangoDB which the most populer than the others and it stors data in JSON like documents.